SumithBaddam/academic-kickstart/content/authors/admin/_index.md

 #During my undergraduation, I have worked on my reseach paper on "Structuring insights from customer reviews of products using NLP" working under the guidance of Prof. Dinesh Babu Jayagopi.
 ---
-I am enrolled as graduate student in Data Science at Indiana University Bloomington.
+I am a Machine Learning scientist and an enthusiast.
+I completed two master's degrees in Data Science from Indiana University Bloomington and IIIT Bangalore.

-I worked as Data Scientist at Cisco Systems Inc. for 2.5 years where my key focus was on building large-scale machine learning models to improve the quality of Cisco's products.
-While working at Cisco, I have filed a patent for one of the business use-cases and have published 2 papers in predictive modeling using Deep Learning.
+I worked as an intern at Amazon Web Services during summer of 2020 on building an end-to-end machine learning application for AWS CloudFormation to estimate resource provision time for customers.
+Prior to that, I worked as a Data Scientist at Cisco Systems for 2.5 years where my key focus was on building large-scale machine learning models to improve the quality of Cisco's products.
+While working at Cisco, I have filed a patent for building a customer centric bug prioritization feature to enable faster resolution for issues faced by customers and have published 2 papers related to predictive modeling using Deep Learning algorithms.

-Prior to joining Cisco, I was pursuing Masters and Bachelors in Technology in Information Technology from IIIT-Bangalore.

-I was also a key note speaker at International Conference of Business Analytics and Intelligence at Indian Institute of Management Bangalore in 2017 and Indian Institute of Science in 2018.
+I was also a key note speaker at International Conference of Business Analytics and Intelligence at Indian Institute of Management Bangalore in 2017 and at Indian Institute of Science in 2018.